-This week is Sexual Health Week and, with a focus on inclusivity, there has already been much talk about the lack of inclusive relationships and sex education (RSE) in schools and how disabled people are missing out as a result.
+This week is Sexual Health Week.
+With a focus on inclusivity, there has already been much talk about the lack of inclusive relationships and sex education (RSE) in schools.
+Specifically about how disabled people are missing out as a result.

-With a hope that when it becomes mandatory in schools in 2020, it will be more accessible to everyone, how useful will this be if disabled people aren’t receiving practical support to put their learning into practice?
+When RSE becomes mandatory in schools in 2020, it will be more accessible to everyone.
+However, how useful will this be if disabled people aren’t receiving practical support to put their learning into practice?

-Dr Claire Bates from Supported Loving talks about how social care settings and supporters could put more practical steps in place to help disabled people explore – and sustain – meaningful relationships.
+In this article, Dr Claire Bates from Supported Loving discusses how social care settings and supporters could put more practical steps in place to help disabled people explore and sustain meaningful relationships.

 Within my role as a researcher for the University of Kent’s Tizard Centre, I worked on the Love Project where we interviewed 40 people with learning disabilities to hear their experiences and understand the support they need in finding, developing and maintaining intimate relationships.

-Having access to relationships and sex education that is tailored to meet a person’s needs is fantastic, but it can be hard to find.
+Having access to relationships and sex education that is tailored to meet a person’s needs is fantastic, however, it can be hard to find.

 Once a person leaves education it is often down to charities and not for profit organisations (like many Supported Loving members) to provide this, sometimes unfunded.
 With over a decade of austerity social care organisations are feeling the pinch, some organisations that provided this resource are no longer in operation and many community learning disability teams are stretched to capacity.

 The biggest concern we heard as part of the Love Project was that even if people had access to the best relationships and sex education available, it was all a moot point if they didn’t have a partner.